-The '$5 doctor' practices medicine from bygone eraNovember 13th, 2012 in Health /
+The '$5 doctor' practices medicine from bygone eraNovember 13th, 2012 by Martha Irvine in Health /

 In this Tuesday, Oct.
 30, 2012 photo, Dr. Russell Dohner wears a stethoscope around his neck as he tends to patients in his office in Rushville, Ill.
 When Dohner started practicing medicine in Rushville in 1955, he charged $2, the going rate around town for an office visit, but has since raised the fee to $5.
 (AP Photo/Jeff Roberson)